Anna Elisabeth Ljunggren

 Anna Elisabeth Ljunggren (née Storm-Mathisen) (13 September 1943 – 29 April 2010) was a Norwegian physiotherapist.

 She took her physiotherapist training in 1964.
 She took the dr.philos. degree in 1977, as the first physiotherapist in Norway, at the University of Oslo.
-In 1991 she became the first assisting professor in physiotherapy in Norway, at the University of Bergen, and she was promoted to professor in 1995.
+In 1991 she became the first assistant professor in physiotherapy in Norway, at the University of Bergen, and she was promoted to professor in 1995.
 She was decorated as a Knight, First Class of the Order of St. Olav in 2009.
 She died in April 2010.